OctopusDeploy/docs/docs/deployment-process/project-triggers/deployment-target-triggers.md

 ---
-title: Automatic Deployment Triggers
+title: Deployment Target Triggers
-description: Automatic deployment triggers allow you to define unattended behavior for your project that will cause an automatic deployment of a release into an environment.
+description: Deployment triggers allow you to specify which events on your deployment targets will trigger a release of your project.
 position: 1
 ---

-Automatic Deployment Triggers (also known as auto-deploy) let you to define an unattended behavior for your [Projects](/docs/deployment-process/projects/index.md) that will cause an automatic deployment of a release into an [Environment](/docs/infrastructure/environments/index.md).
+Deployment target Triggers let you to define an unattended behavior for your [Projects](/docs/deployment-process/projects/index.md) that will cause an automatic deployment of a release into an [Environment](/docs/infrastructure/environments/index.md) based on event on your target.
 This means, you can configure new deployment targets to be just like their counterparts.

-Automatic Deployment Triggers can help you:
+Deployment Target Triggers can help you:

 - [Elastically scale a farm of servers](/docs/deployment-patterns/elastic-and-transient-environments/index.md).
 - [Automatically keep your deployment targets up to date](/docs/deployment-patterns/elastic-and-transient-environments/keeping-deployment-targets-up-to-date.md) without needing to perform manual deployments.